oedp-comms/seekcommons-org-website/members.md

 					<h3>Gerd Herber</h3>
 				</header>
 				<p>
 				Gerd Heber (he/him) is the Executive Director of The HDF Group, whose non-profit mission is to provide the means to organize and store large, complex data to be effectively and efficiently accessible anywhere and indefinitely.
-People worldwide rely on open-source HDF software to solve some of the most challenging data management problems.
-Gerd will help support network convenings and gatherings with documentation, software, and (cloud-)logistics.
-We will provide technical expertise and leadership in advising the network regarding data formats, standards, computing cloud technologies, and data management better practices.</p>
+People worldwide rely on open HDF software to solve some of the most challenging data management problems.
+Gerd will help support network convenings and gatherings with his technical expertise in data formats, standards, computing cloud technologies, and data management better practices.</p>
 				<ul class="actions">
 					<li><a href="https://www.hdfgroup.org/team/gerd-heber/" class="button">More info</a></li>
 				</ul>